growinghall/DRAM-note/README.md

 - #### Active

-  Choosing a row in a bank, then activating the wordline (row data —> SA)
+  Choosing a row in a bank, then activating the wordline (row data —> SA).

 - #### Read/Write

+  Data transfer between DRAM and the host.

 - #### Precharge

+  Precharge operation.

 - #### Auto-Refresh

+  Auto precharge for all cells.

 - #### Self-Refresh

+  In the state, the host cannot access DRAM, then DRAM performs precharge for all cells.